Kenley Jansen: Pitching style

 Jansen relies almost exclusively on a cut fastball that mostly ranges from 90 to 94 miles per hour (mph).
 Earlier in his career, he was able to throw the pitch at 98 mph, and he exceeded 100 mph in 2014.
 In 2012, he used this pitch about 93% of the time.
-His other main pitch is a slider in the low to mid 80s.
+His other main pitch is a slider in the low to mid-80s.
 He experimented with a changeup in the 2009–2011 seasons and debuted a four-seam fastball at the end of the 2012 season.
-He now throws four-seamer 92–96.
+He now throws four-seamer fastballs at 92–96 MPH.
 Jansen relies both on movement and exceptional command, throwing over 70% strikes.

 Jansen has recorded extremely high strikeout rates, garnering 14.6 strikeouts per 9 innings pitched through the 2012 season.
 This is the second-highest total in history among pitchers who have thrown at least 140 innings (behind only Craig Kimbrel).